 According to an analysis of the FBI’s hate crime statistics, hate crimes increased the day after that dreadful night it was decided that Trump would, in fact, be our 45th President.

-Crimes rose from 10 to 27 percent, and in light of the recent hate crime against actor and activist Jussie Smollett, I’d say that America is far from being “great again.”
+Crimes rose from 10 to 27 percent, I’d say that America is far from being “great again.”

 Though, can anyone name a century that it was ever that great?

 For those who cast their vote for Donald Trump, please stop lying to yourselves and believing that you voted for economic stability or economic welfare.